 Is Guam a U.S. territory?

 Yes.
 Guam is a U.S. Territory.
 It has been a territory of the United States since 1898, since it was ceded to the U.S. by Spain in the Treaty of Paris.

 No. The Bahamas are not and have never been a U.S. territory.
 They were formerly a territory of the United Kingdom and have been independent since 1973.

 When did Puerto Rico become a U.S. territory, and why?

 The island is about the size of Connecticut, and Puerto Rico was first settled by the Spanish in the 1500s.
-Puerto Rico has been a territory of the United States since 1898—when it was ceded to the U.S. by Spain in the Treaty of Paris, at the close of the Spanish/American War.
-This handily explains why the speak Spanish in Puerto Rico—although it’s worth noting that since 1917 Puerto Ricans have been full citizens of the U.S., able to travel freely within the U.S.
+Puerto Rico has been a territory of the United States since 1898—when it was ceded to the U.S. by Spain in the Treaty of Paris at the close of the Spanish/American War.
+This handily explains why they speak Spanish in Puerto Rico—although it’s worth noting that since 1917 Puerto Ricans have been full citizens of the U.S., able to travel freely within the U.S.

 How many U.S. territories are there?

 The U.S. has five inhabited territories and twelve uninhabited territories.
 (See above)